skip to Main Content

 Per Stirpes

 Distributing your assets per stirpes (sometimes called “by right of representation”) means that your assets will be divided evenly among your children, but if one of your children predeceases you, their children (your grandchildren) will inherit their parent’s share.
-For example, Connie has three children, Cara, Russ, and Susan.
-When Connie dies, Cara, Russ, and Susan each inherit a one-third share of Connie’s estate.
+For example, Connie has three children: Cara, Russ, and Susan.
+When Connie dies, Cara, Russ, and Susan each inherit one-third of Connie’s estate.
 However, if Susan dies before Connie, Susan’s two children, Gabby and Austin, will inherit Susan’s one-third share.
 The distribution would be: One-third to Cara, one-third to Russ, one-sixth to Gabby, and one-sixth to Austin.

 Per Capita